Allonautilus scrobiculatus: Description

 A. scrobiculatus close lineage with nautiluses is juxtaposed by their very distinct morphological features which differ greatly from that of the nautilus.
 A very distinct feature that one will immediately notice is the organism's thick, hairy, slime-covered shell.
 A. scrobiculatus is covered with white, irregularly shaped, multipronged papillae which extend from the surface of its hood.

 The first illustration of the internal anatomy of Allonautilus scrobiculatus from a 1912 monograph by Arthur Willey.

 In addition, it possesses a scrobiculate shell shape, meaning the shells have numerous grooves made into them unlike the Allonautilus perforatus, the only other organism in its genus; other than this, these two organisms share a very similar shell shape and coloration.
 A. scrobiculatus gills are similar in structure to those of the nautilus, however, differ in size proving smaller, with less folioles, in similarly sized nautilus specimens.

 Periostracum

 An unusual feature of Allonautilus scrobiculatus is its periostracum or "shell skin".
-The "shaggy" periostracumon is present on freshly caught samples, and is thickly interlayered, resembling slimy hair.
+The "shaggy" periostracum is present on freshly caught samples, and is thickly interlayered, resembling slimy hair.

 Allonautilus scrobiculatus, or otherwise known as the crusty nautilus or fuzzy nautilus is a species of cephalopod.
 A. scrobiculatus most recently sighting was in July 2015 by biologist Peter Ward of the University of Washington.
-Ward's colleague, Bruce Saunders, a geologist from Bryn Mawr College was the one who had initially sighted the organism all the way back in 1984.
+Ward's colleague, Bruce Saunders, a geologist from Bryn Mawr College was the one who had initially sighted the organism in 1984.